Duke-NUS-HPC/docs/start-pycharmr.md

-# Run Pycharm on HPC Cluster
+# Run PyCharm on HPC Cluster

 I use pycharm for debugging python modules under specific pre-built python environments (environment name is shown as 3.8 @ ubuntu at the right corner).
 Sometimes I directly submit jobs in the pycharm terminal, which is linked to what node I am current in.